 Honorable Mention to Elston Howard of St. Louis.
-The 1st black player for the Yankees (1955), the 1st black player to win the American League's Most Valuable Player award (1963), and the 1st black coach in the AL (1969), his Number 32 is retired, and he is honored with a Plaque in Monument Park in Yankee Stadium.
+The 1st black player for the Yankees (1955), the 1st black player to win the Babe Ruth Award as World Series most valuable player (1958), the 1st black player to win the American League's Most Valuable Player award (1963), and the 1st black coach in the AL (1969), his Number 32 is retired, and he is honored with a Plaque in Monument Park in Yankee Stadium.

 Honorable Mention to the Boyer brothers of Alba.
 There were 14 children, 7 of them boys, in this tiny town over a little over 500 people in southwestern Missouri, near Joplin -- far closer in distance and atmosphere to Mickey Mantle's Commerce, Oklahoma than to Kansas City or St. Louis.
 But 3 of the 7 boys reached the major leagues.

 Ken was an 11-time All-Star, a 5-time Gold Glove at 3rd base, and the National League's MVP when he led the St. Louis Cardinals to the 1964 World Championship.
 To win it, they had to beat the Yankees, whose 3rd baseman was his brother Clete Boyer.
 In Game 4, Ken's grand slam essentially made the difference in both the game and the Series.
 Clete also homered, making them the only brothers to both hit home runs in the same World Series, let alone in the same World Series game.